 SEARCH FOR THE PET’S OWNER

 Did you know that dogs only have a 10% chance of finding their way home once they go to a shelter, and cats only have about a 2% chance?
 They have a much better chance of getting back to their family if they stay near where they were found.
-If you can help the pet in this way, we will support you however we can, from providing food, kennels, listing the pet as a Found Foster (see below), and more.
-Leave a message at our Pet Resource Center at 901-636-1418 if you can hold on to the pet temporarily but you need some assistance.
+If you have found a lost pet, we are here to support you however we can in finding the pet’s owner, from providing food, kennels, listing the pet as a Found Foster (see below), and more.
+Fill out this form to request this assistance.

 ASK AROUND IN THE AREA YOU FOUND THE PET

 If the pet has an owner, somebody in the neighborhood probably has an idea of where.

 REGISTER THE PET AS A FOUND FOSTER WITH MAS